Pica hudsonia

 Other Cedar Co reports are from a few miles southwest of Obert, where a nest was found in 2017, three birds were present 31 Jul 2019, nine on 17 Dec 2020, singles 4 Mar and 15 Apr 2021 and four on 10 May 2022.

 A population in Madison Co is persisting in low but possibly increasing numbers mostly within 547-556 Avenues and Roads 835-845.
-Since 2014 and through 2023 there have been several reports in this area of as many as 5-8 birds, best count eight on 2 Sep 2017.
-Two were along 836 Road 2 Mar 2024.
+Since 2014 and through 2024 there have been several reports in this area of as many as 5-8 birds, best count eight on 2 Sep 2017.
+Two were along 836 Road 2 Mar 2024 and singles were there 5 and 14 Oct 2024.

 In adjacent Pierce Co, a nest was found in 2018, a single bird was seen near Willow Creek SRA 20 Jan 2019 (David Heidt, personal communication), and in 2022 singles were seven miles apart along 564th on 2 Mar and on Highway 13 on 11 Apr.